Eco-Flow/excon/README.md

 It works with any set of species that have a genome (fasta) and annotation (gff) file.
 (minimum of 5 species ideally up to around 15).

-You can also run GO enrichment analysis (with user-provided GO files, or with GO files semi-automatically downloaded from Ensembl biomart).
-This will check what GO terms are associated with expanded or contracted gene sets.
+You can also run GO annotation (with user-provided GO files, or with GO files semi-automatically downloaded from Ensembl biomart).
+This is then used to check what GO terms are associated with expanded or contracted gene sets (from CAFE).

 The general pipeline logic is as follows: